PhoenixPan/FrontEndDevelopment/css-basic.md

 # CSS Basic

+## Good practice:
+1.
+2. Separation of containers and content: objects should look the same no matter where you put them;
+3. Order items in alphabetic order;
+4. Use indentation to indicate items with the same parent;
+5. Compress each CSS item in one line for easier read and search (optional);

 ## Ways to apply CSS
 1. External (preferred): refer in head tag: <**link rel="stylesheet" type="text/css" href="mystyle.css"**>;
 2. Internal: use <**style**>;